microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

     </table>
     </div>

+In the above example the ``Operation`` column will be our Cmd name.

-If you are only interested in modelling the commands (without the accompanying parameters), then you can skip this part where we create some additonal columns, and go straight to the sessionizing part.
+If you are only interested in modeling the commands (without the accompanying parameters), then you can skip this section and go straight to the next section, "Use the sessionize data function".

-The reason for this is because each session is allowed to be either a list of strings, or a list of the Cmd datatype.
+In this section we will create some additonal columns to extract the parameters and parameter values.
+This is optional because each session is allowed to be either a list of strings, or a list of the Cmd datatype.
 The "Operation" column is a string already.

 However, if you are interested in including the parameters (and possibly the values), then we need to define a custom cleaning function which will combine the "Operation" and "Parameters" columns and convert them into one of the `allowed types <#what-is-a-session>`_.
 This cleaning function is specific to the format of the exchange demo data which we have read in.
 Therefore, you may need to tweak it before you can use it on other data